 Eyerollingmom’s Top Ten Truths of Motherhood

 10) Every child – not just yours – picks his nose and smears the contents on the wall near their bed.
 A brilliant Mom will allow them to harden, then hand over a scraper, then say, “Get to work.”

 9) No matter how stinking cute your toddler looks in his feetie pajamas … you will want to be rid of him approximately twelve years later.
 Keep photos of this stage handy.
 You will need reminders when he travels to the un-cute side of adolescence.

-8) The first few times you sit in the passenger seat of a newly-permitted teen driver, you will believe you might eat a roadside mailbox.
+8) The first few times you sit in the passenger seat of a newly-permitted teen driver, the roadside mailboxes will cause instantaneous sweat.

 7) When a child wets the bed … flipping him over to the opposite side of the mattress is intelligence, not laziness.

 6) Adolescent girls like no one.
 Not their mothers.
 Not their friends.
 Not themselves.
 Zip yourself snug into that thick skin and hold on tight.
-For this tsunami of time I say, “Got girls?
+For this tsunami of time I remember my mantra, “Got girls?
 Get wine.”

 5) No one – at any time – ever – cares to hear your labor and delivery stories.
 Why?
 Because everyone else’s are way funnier, far more dramatic and significantly gorier.
 Really.
 Just ask them.